dotnet/docs-maui/docs/user-interface/images/splashscreen.md

 > [!TIP]
 > Use SVG images where possible.
 SVG images can upscale to larger sizes and still look crisp and clean.
 Bitmap-based images, such as a PNG or JPG image, look blurry when upscaled.

 The base size is specified with the `BaseSize="W,H"` attribute, where `W` is the width of the image and `H` is the height of the image.
-The value specified as the base size must be divisible by 8.
 The following example sets the base size:

 ```xml
 <MauiSplashScreen Include="Resources\Splash\splashscreen.svg" BaseSize="128,128" />